The MBBS Undergraduate Rural Clinical Program

-The Rural Clinical School (RCS) is one of the three Clinical Schools for the University of Tasmania's School of Medicine.
+The Rural Clinical School (RCS) is one of the three Clinical Schools that come under Medicine at the University of Tasmania.
 The undergraduate curriculum is the same for all students but is delivered in a slightly different way at each of the three Clinical Schools.
 The RCS has a focus on rural medicine, emergency care and integrated primary care, but all students are required to achieve the same learning objectives irrespective of their allocated Clinical School.

-During the students' fourth and fith year of study they are required to undertake a series of hospital attachments in various areas of medicine.
+During the students' fourth and fifth year of study they are required to undertake a series of hospital attachments in various areas of medicine.

 A tutorial program is delivered by a team of core clinical academic staff and visiting specialists and includes Case Based Learning (CBL) tutorials.
 The remainder of students' time is spent in clinical practice.

 Students spend time with General Practices from Latrobe to Wynyard, and experience remote medical practice in Smithton, King Island and on Tasmania's West Coast.
 General practice attachments give students enhanced procedural skills, confidence in medical management and a good understanding of the integrated nature of hospital and community based health care.

 The RCS program actively promotes shared clinical learning among peers, and the opportunity to learn alongside interns, junior doctors and with a variety of health professionals.